Memory Care for Alzheimer’s and Dementia in Plymouth, Minnesota

 Compassionate care for more meaningful days.

-The Birches, offers memory care to seniors with Alzheimer’s or other forms of dementia.
+Our senior health center, The Birches, offers memory care to seniors with Alzheimer’s or other forms of dementia.
 Our attentive, highly trained staff — including a medical director, lead physician and nurse practitioner — provides memory care tailored to help your loved one go about their daily life in a safe, secure, and relaxed family environment.
 All our private suites are connected to an indoor commons area; we also have a secure courtyard with outdoor seating and a walking path.
 Your loved one can participate in a calendar of enriching activities planned by our community life services coordinator.

 Services and amenities include: